 Needless to say, only those who use laptops will follow this procedure.

 GNOME Tweaks make it easy to set up some advanced Linux settings.
 It is a graphical user interface that allows you to customize your desktop.
 GNOME Tweaks are very easy to install.
 Press “Ctrl + Alt + F2” to bring up your Terminal key on the monitor, and run the following command:

 Although designed and developed for the GNOME Shell, you can run it on other desktops as well.

 Install Some Useful GNOME Extensions: Enrich Desktop Widgets

 Lots of add-ons have been created to add new functionality to the GNOME desktop.
 These are called GNOME Extensions.
 These extensions are available for download on GNOME’s website.
-Weather report, folder management, CPU power management, clipboard indicator – some essential features you can add to your Ubuntu system by installing this extension.
+Weather reports, folder management, CPU power management, and clipboard indicator – are some essential features you can add to your Ubuntu system by installing this extension.